au-ts/libgdb/README.md

 seL4: https://github.com/alwin-joshy/seL4/tree/microkit_userspace_gdb

+NOTE: These kernel and microkit changes may break other configurations.
+Use at your own risk.

 ## Using libgdb

 libgdb currently has an external dependency on microkit which it depends on for seL4 related information.